RavijaDul/FlareNet/README.md

 python param_manager.py --reset    # Reset to defaults python param_manager.py --stats    # Show adaptation statistics
 ```
----

-## 📌 Additional Tips

-- To stop the DB: `docker compose down`
-- To reset the DB: delete `pgdata` volume or run `docker compose down -v` and `docker compose up -d`
-- Use Postgres GUI tools (like pgAdmin or DBeaver) to inspect the database if needed

 ## ⚠️ Limitations & Known Issues